Pricing

 Virtual medical assistant pricing looks simple from a distance: an hourly rate, maybe a monthly package, and you are done.
 Then you collect a few quotes and the numbers do not line up, because a low rate can hide a shared worker, thin training, and costs that show up later.
 This is a plain breakdown of how pricing actually works in 2026 so you can compare offers on the same terms.

 We will cover the common models, what an hourly rate really buys, where the hidden costs live, and how the total compares with hiring in-house.
+When you are ready to line up quotes side by side, follow our step-by-step method for comparing virtual medical assistant costs.

 The pricing models you will see